shilongcn/pltgo/README.md

     (4) Open a terminal and enter the position of the folder.
     (5) Just type "pltgo" in the terminal.

+##6.
+Notes:
+    You can find the files in the folder "test".
+It provides the files, "plot.plt" and "energies.dat", which are used to be tested for you.

 ##Author:  Long Shi